-Save Graphs to Files in R Programming – R Graphic Devices
+Learn to Save Graphs to Files in R Programming with R Graphical Devices

-A graphics device is something where we can make a plot to appear.
-When we make a plot in R, it has to be “sent” to a specific.
+A graphics device is something where we can delineate a plot.
+When we make a plot in R, it has to be “sent” to a specific:

 - Window on your computer (screen device)